kifka81/mongo-queries/solucion.md

 ```diff
 db.restaurantes.find({"grades.score": {$gte: 70}}).pretty()
 ```
-* Find all restaurants in Brooklyn "grades.scorethat have a score greater than 80
+* Find all restaurants in Brooklyn "grades.score that have a score greater than 80
 ```diff
 db.restaurantes.find({$and:[{"borough": "Brooklyn"},{"grades.score": {$gte: 80}}]}).pretty()
 ```